-Certain financial measures presented in this Annual Report are not measures of financial performance, financial position or cash flows defined in IFRS.
+Certain financial measures presented in this Annual Report on Form 20-F are not measures of financial performance, financial position or cash flows defined in IFRS.
 As these measures are not defined in IFRS, they may not be directly comparable with financial measures used by other companies, including those in the same industry.
 The primary rationale for presenting these measures is that the management uses these measures in assessing the financial performance of the Group and believes that these measures provide meaningful supplemental information on the underlying business performance of the Group.
 These financial measures should not be considered in isolation from, or as a substitute for, financial information presented in compliance with IFRS.

-Financial measure Definition Purpose Return on capital employed % Profit before tax + interest expense on interest-bearing liabilities / Average capital and reserves attributable to equity holders of the parent + average non-controlling interests + average interest-bearing liabilities Return on capital employed indicates how efficiently the Group uses its capital to generate profits.
-Return on shareholders' equity % Profit attributable to the equity holders of the parent / Average capital and reserves attributable to equity holders of the parent Return on shareholders' equity indicates how efficiently the Group uses the capital invested by its shareholders to generate profits. quity ratio % Capital and reserves attributable to equity holders of the parent + non-controlling interests / Total assets Equity ratio indicates the proportion of assets financed by the capital provided by the equity holders of the parent to total assets of the Group.
-Net debt to equity Interest-bearing liabilities - cash and current financial investments / Capital and reserves attributable to the equity holders of the parent + non-controlling interests Net debt to equity ratio presents the relative proportion of shareholders' equity and interest-bearing liabilities used to finance the Group's assets and indicates the leverage of the Group's business.
-Total cash and currentTotal cash and current financial investments consistfinancial investmentsof cash and cash equivalents and current financial(total cash)investments.
+Financial measure Definition Purpose Total cash and current financial investments (total cash) Total cash and current financial investments consist of cash and cash equivalents and current financial investments.
 Total cash and current financial investments is used to indicate funds available to the Group to run its current and invest in future business activities as well as provide return for security holders.
 Net cash and current financial investments (net cash) Net cash and current financial investments equals total cash and current financial investments less long-term and short-term interest-bearing liabilities.
 Net cash and current financial investments is used to indicate the Group's liquidity position after cash required to settle the interest-bearing liabilities.
 Free cash flow Net cash from/(used in) operating activities - purchases of property, plant and equipment and intangible assets (capital expenditures) + proceeds from sale of property, plant and equipment and intangible assets - purchase of non-current financial investments + proceeds from sale of non-current financial investments.
 Free cash flow is the cash that the Group generates after net investments to tangible, intangible and non-current financial investments and it represents the cash available for distribution among its security holders.
 It is a measure of cash generation, working capital efficiency and capital discipline of the business.
 Capital expenditure Purchases of property, plant and equipment and intangible assets (excluding assets acquired under business combinations).
-Capital expenditure is used to describe investments in profit generating activities in the future.
-Net sales excluding the impact of foreign currency exchange rates When net sales are reported excluding the impact of foreign currency exchange rates, exchange rates used to translate the amounts in local currencies to euro, our reporting currency, are the average actual periodic exchange rates for the comparative financial period.
-Therefore, the net sales excluding the impact of foreign currency exchange rates exclude the impact of changes in exchange rates during the current period in comparison to euro.
-We provide information on net sales excluding the impact of foreign currency exchange rates in order to better reflect the underlying business performance.
+Capital expenditure is used to describe investments in profit-generating activities in the future.